 Signature Research Areas

 The University of Arkansas has identified three signature research areas that distinguish the university from other institutions and will inspire collaborative research with partners across the campus, state and nation.
-The signature areas – Harnessing the Data Revolution, Enriching Human Health and Community Vibrancy and Promoting a Resilient and Sustainable Future – encompass a broad range of research topics across the U of A campus.
+The signature areas – Advancing the Data Revolution, Improving Human Health and Community Vibrancy and Innovating for a Resilient and Sustainable Future – encompass a broad range of research topics across the U of A campus.
 They are designed to facilitate interdisciplinary research across campus, in order to advance technology, build a better world and improve lives in Arkansas and beyond.

 Advancing the Data Revolution

 Researchers in many disciplines use data to learn about the world and address challenges.
 At the U of A, researchers are using data to track terrorism threats, diagnose and treat diseases and improve supply chain logistics.
 Faculty and students in the fields of business, science, humanities, engineering, agriculture and education are tackling Big Data using data analytics, data science and data visualization.
 The university’s High Performance Computing Center provides a powerful resource for making sense of the wealth of information around us.